axonivy-market/pattern-demos/pattern-demos-product/README.md

 ### Parallel Tasks

-The parallel tasks pattern is designed to manage multiple concurrent tasks that are initiated by a signal and need to be coordinated to ensure completion before the main process continues.
-It incorporates administrative oversight to handle exceptions or delays, empowering admins to decide the next steps.
+The parallel tasks pattern is designed to manage a dynamic number of concurrent tasks.
+The task group is assigned a unique id and the individual tasks are started by a signal.
+The unique id is later used to signal the end of all tasks and/or to cancel tasks if the administrator decides.

-#### Key Features

-* Signal triggering: Launches multiple subprocesses simultaneously using a signal.

-* Concurrent execution: Runs these subprocesses in parallel for efficiency.

-* Completion synchronization: Pauses the main process until all parallel tasks are complete.

-* Error handling: Includes an AdminTask mechanism for manual intervention in case of delays or failures.

 #### Demo Scenario

 The included demo illustrates a practical use case:

-* A main process sends a signal to trigger several parallel tasks.
+* A main process creates a unique id for the task group and sends a signal to trigger several parallel tasks.

 * These tasks execute concurrently, simulating real-world workloads.

 * The main process waits for all tasks to finish or allows an admin to skip stalled tasks via an admin task interface.

-This demo provides a foundation to understand and adapt the pattern to your own requirements.

-#### Get Started
-Explore the demo to see the Parallel Tasks pattern in action.
-Customize it to fit your specific use case, leveraging its robust concurrency and error-handling capabilities.
+In this demo, every task notifies it's "FINISHED" status directly in a task custom field.
+When a task is finished, it checks whether all other tasks are finished as well by simply counting the number of tasks in the current group.
+In real word scenarios, business objects might represent the total finished state or more complex handling after finishing might be required (e.g. canceling of tasks because of a business condition) and therefore the pattern needs to be adapted to your requirements.

 ## Setup